 When selecting an extraction system, it is necessary to take into consideration both the dust characteristics as well as your individual requirements (i.e. constantly growing product quantity at high blasting quality versus a declining efficiency).
 There are two categories for considerations:

 Blasting processes have a high risk of producing sparks from the shot material.
 This spark, combined with combustible process material, can create a high risk for fires.
+These risks can be mitigated by utilizing a spark pre-separator or automatic fire suppression system for a dust collector system.
+The risk can be completely removed by utilizing a wet scrubber dust collection system.

 Depending on the material being processed and the dust generated, an explosive material could be collected within your air filtration system, which requires explosion protection measures.
+To identify the material safety risk the collected process dust (or representative sample) should be tested for explosion characteristics.
+This helps to determine the components for explosion protection necessary to install on a dry dust collector.
+This risk is eliminated by utlizing a wet scrubber dust collector.

 Determining whether to recirculate the exhaust air in the facility (versus exhausting outside) is a factor that affects the appropriate efficiency of the filter technology and media chosen.
 Additionally, abrasive material in the blasting process can damage the filter media, if the necessary precautions are not taken, and dust particle emissions may be returned to the air.